 MA flies straight and level for a minimum of 10 m at a minimum altitude of 20 m.
-Manoeuvre begins when model aircraft crosses an imaginary plane that extends vertically upward from a line drawn from the center judge out through the helipad.
-MA must be in the autorotation state when it cuts this plane, the engine must be off (or at idle) at this point and the MA must be descending.
+When MA crosses an imaginary plane that extends vertically upward from a line drawn from the center judge out through the helipad, MA must be in the autorotation state, the engine must be off (or at idle) at this point and the MA must be descending.
 The 180° turn must start at this point and the turning and descending rate must be constant from this point to a point just before touchdown on the helipad.
-The flight path of the MA must appear as a semi-circle when viewed from above, starting at the vertical plane and ending at a line drawn from the center judge through the helipad.
+The flight path of the MA must appear as a semicircle when viewed from above, starting at the vertical plane and ending at a line drawn from the center judge through the helipad.
 The MA's flight path must never be parallel to the ground or judge's line.